Shloime Gertner

 Shloime Gertner (שלמה גרטנר) is a British Hasidic Jewish singer from London, England.
-He achieved international celebrity with his first album, Nissim (Miracles) in 2007.
+He achieved international celebrity status with his first album, Nissim (Miracles) in 2007.
 He often performs at Jewish weddings, and in concert and benefit performances with other top-billed Jewish singers.

 Family

 Gertner was born to a Hasidic Jewish family in the Hendon neighbourhood of London.
 He is married with six children.
 His second daughter, Malka, is developmentally disabled; Gertner dedicated the song "Kodesh" ("Holy") on his debut album to her.

 Career

 Gertner often sings at Jewish weddings and is known for his "sentimental and religious wedding songs", according to The Telegraph, which says he has been called "the Hasidic Robbie Williams".
 Gertner has appeared in concert with many popular Jewish performers, including Mordechai Ben David, Avraham Fried, Yehuda Green, Yaakov Shwekey, Baruch Levine, and Miami Boys Choir.
 He was featured in the HASC 24 and 25 concerts, was one of 30 top singers featured on the "Unity for Justice" song produced to benefit the legal defence of Sholom Rubashkin, and often sings at charitable events, including a 2014 appreciation breakfast at which he sang for the Mayor of London, Boris Johnson.

 In 2007 Gertner released his first solo album, Nissim, featuring songs composed by Yossi Green, Pinky Weber, Eli Laufer, and other top Jewish composers.